 Please refer to our Financials page.
-Tuition and fees are the same for all centers; however, room and board, personal expenses, field travel, international travel, and books vary.
+Tuition, room and board and fees are the same for all centers; however,personal expenses, international travel, and books vary.

 It is always possible that tuition and fees will be modified.
 Updates are reflected on the Financials page.